-46% of this year's survey respondents stated that they offer mobile functionality for customer service, with a further 29% having definite plans to doing so.
+52% of this year's survey respondents stated that they offer mobile functionality for customer service, with a further 27% having definite plans to doing so.

-Respondents from large operations are more likely than others to be looking to upgrade their functionality.
+Respondents from medium and large operations are more likely than smaller contact centres to be looking to upgrade their functionality.